 The pattern is also available to download on Ravelry

-If you are new to knitting lace, this shawl would be the perfect opportunity to give it a try.
-Using just yarnover and k2tog stitches to create the lace, each section is worked between markers so you can easily keep count of your stitches.
-A video tutorial on how to work the ‘yo, k2tog’ stitch combination can be found here https://www.undertheolivetreeknits.com/lace-stitches.html.
+If you are new to knitting lace, this shawl would be the perfect opportunity to give it a try as it uses just yarnover and k2tog stitches to create the lace.
+A video tutorial on how to work the [yo, k2tog] stitch combination can be found here https://www.undertheolivetreeknits.com/lace-stitches.html.

 Gauge: 22 stitches and 33 rows to 4” (10cm) in stockinette stitch after blocking